yunusyavuz16/open-expo-ota-cli/README.md

 ## Connection with Backend

-This CLI connects to a OpenExpoOTA backend.
+This CLI connects to an OpenExpoOTA backend.
 Make sure you have set up and configured the backend according to [the backend documentation](../backend/README.md).

-The backend uses an Entity Framework-like approach with Supabase for data storage, making it easy to manage and query your OTA updates.

 ## License